Andylamz/mern-fullstack/README.md

     - Redux Toolkit Query handles data detching and cache invalidation
     - Reacct with Vite as frontend build tool
     - Express API connected to MongoDB Atlas
+    - Responsive UI: works on desktop and mobile
+    - Deployed on Render

 ## Technologies